Members of H&DAA digging potatoes in the 1920s

 WWI allotment explosion

 The outbreak of the 1st World War in 1914 had surprisingly little effect initially on the provision of allotments.
 The Board of Agriculture (BoA) gradually began to lobby mayors to produce as much food as possible in 1916.
 It was towards the end of that year that action finally quickened when Lloyd George swept to power at the head of a coalition government.
 In line with the Defence of the Realm Act (DORA) which had been passed in 1914, the Cultivation of Lands Order was passed whereby any unoccupied land could be secured by the BoA.
-Shortly afterwards, a wave of “allotmentitis” swept the country in early The Birth of H&DAA
+Shortly afterwards, a wave of “allotmentitis” swept the country in early 1917.

 Friends Meeting House, Gloucester Road, Horfield.